k-brew/poop_data_scoop/README.md

 Group 1 – The Landholders (`landholders`)
   -	Primary residence of owner characterized by one (or more) of the following:
    - Private yard with fenced property perimeter (includes “invisible fences”)
    - Large acreage
     - Assumes fido is trusted to roam property and returns home when called
-    o	Other characteristics that enable fido to regularly be outside unsupervised without concerns for safety, worry to owner, or issue to public
+   - Other characteristics that enable fido to regularly be outside unsupervised without concerns for safety, worry to owner, or issue to public
    - Can include mounted leashes if properly secured
-  •	Typically associated with higher income**
+  - Typically associated with higher income**
-      o	Ample discretionary income affords opportunities for additional pet amenities, such as
+   - Ample discretionary income affords opportunities for additional pet amenities, such as
     - Environmental, product, and/or other activities for enrichment
     - Obedience training

 Group 2 – The Occupants (`occupants`)
-   •	Primary residence of owner characterized as:
+  - Primary residence of owner characterized as:
-      o	Without an outside-accessible door from dwelling
+   - Without an outside-accessible door from dwelling
     - Most units in apartments and condominiums
     - Many townhouses and duplexes/multiplex no yard or with communal areas
-      o	Rented private room that prohibit animals in shared living spaces
+   - Rented private room that prohibit animals in shared living spaces
-      o	Characteristics otherwise that prevent fido from regularly being allowed outside unsupervised
+   - Characteristics otherwise that prevent fido from regularly being allowed outside unsupervised
-   •	Typically associated with lower income**
+   -	Typically associated with lower income**

      **While the grouping/categorization is more ambiguous for certain urban dwellers who may have higher income, costs-of-living